magneticio/vamp2setup/README.md

 kubectl get svc vamp -n=vamp-system
 ```

-Copy the url and paste on your browser to login and start using.
+Copy the url and paste it on your browser to login and start using.

 The default username is root.